Reading time 3 Minutes

 Nothing in our lives can be taken for granted.
 Not even the ability to take a shit.

 Nice shit.
-Rarely is this expression more appropriate than in this context.
-Because today I would like to serve you some shit.
-To be precise, I would like to tell you something about this very shit.
-The last two days I have neglected writing for reasons.
-So now I'm going to give you the full package... shit.
+Rarely is this expression more apt than in this context.
+Because today I want to serve you some shit.
+To be precise, I want to tell you about this very thing.
+I've neglected writing for the last two days for some reason.
+So here's the full package... shit.

-How do I come up with that?
-Well, it's very simple.
-No one else does it.
-I guess it is somehow stored in people's subconscious as a taboo subject.
-And so you don't feel good about talking about it.
+How did I come up with that?
+Well, it's quite simple.
+Nobody else does it.
+I guess it's somehow stored in people's subconscious as a taboo subject.
+And so you don't feel good talking about it.
 To be honest, I can't claim to know very many textbooks about ALS.
-I have read a lot of "real" professional literature. pubmed is a good source for that.
-However, one should not have a problem with the English language.
-At least I, as a non-medical person, have to look up a lot of technical terms, despite my native English.
-Latin would probably have made more sense than French at school.
+I have read a lot of „real“ specialised literature. pubmed is a good source for this.
+However, you shouldn't have a problem with the English language.
+At least I, as a non-medical person, have to look up a lot of technical terms despite being an English native speaker.
+Latin would probably have been more useful than French at school.

-Back to guidebooks and textbooks, no such thing.
-If there is such a thing at all, it is certainly not exactly entertaining evening reading.
-In everything I have seen so far, I also miss the inclusion that is so well advertised.
-I am not writing these lines (only) for other ALS sufferers.
+Back to guidebooks and textbooks, no way.
+If there is such a thing at all, it's certainly not exactly entertaining evening reading.
+Everything I've seen so far also lacks the inclusion that is advertised so well.
+I'm not (only) writing these lines for other ALSers.
 And certainly not (only) for relatives who want to learn something about a case in their own family in order to understand it better.
-Even if the original intention was not to have to copy and paste the same text every morning via Whatsapp, I am far beyond that stage.
+Even if the original intention was not to have to copy and paste the same text every morning via WhatsApp, I'm well past that stage.
 I would rather say that I write for the masses.
-Interested people, those affected, relatives.
-And - extremely important to me - I write for doctors, therapists, pharmacists, nurses.
-Because in my personal experience there is an incredible amount of ignorance.
+Interested parties, those affected, relatives.
+And - extremely important to me - I write for doctors, therapists, pharmacists and carers.
+Because in my personal experience, there is an incredible amount of ignorance.
 So much that it can be dangerous.
-I only have to think about how many additional - completely unnecessary - medicines I have saved myself since I actively interfere with my medical prescription forms.
-And butter by the fishes, how an ALS sufferer with tetraparesis takes a shit is definitely not in any textbook.
-Certainly not in a picture book with my butt, which was once really sexy.
+I only need to think about how many additional - completely superfluous - medications I have saved myself since I have actively interfered with my own medical prescription forms.
+And let's face it, how an ALS sufferer with tetraparesis takes a dump is certainly not written in any textbook.
+Certainly not as a picture book with my bum, which was really nice back in the day.
 Like this.

 First, we have to work out the individual causes and their effects on shitting.
 Then we know all the individual problem areas that need to be addressed.
 This should be largely unknown.
 You only deal with such things when you are confronted with them.